site-logo

 The epic view of this celebration is sure to keep you captivated and mesmerized.

-Apricot blossom festival will be starting from 13 April to 22 April 2022.
+The Apricot Blossom Festival is a spring celebration organised by Ladakh Tourism across different villages in Ladakh.
 Spring brings beauty and divinity into our lives.
 Ladakh, the surreal and beautiful Ladakh, is the perfect place to spend this season.

 The Department of Tourism Ladakh has recently alerted its Twitter followers that the Union Territory of Ladakh will soon be home to the Apricot Blossom Festival.